swt30/thesis/chapters/03-models/03-models.md

 First, when one models a solid planet, adding a water layer comes with a substantial thermal dependence.
 By this I mean that the temperature of the planet may substantially alter the radius of the planet as the water layer expands and contracts.
 Previous studies have shown that including a temperature gradient in Earth-like planets produces a minimal change in its radius.^[@Howe2014; @Grasset2009; @Seager2007]
-I showed that this assumption no longer holds once large water layers are considered, even setting aside the unrealistic case of a 100 per cent water planet.
+I showed that this assumption no longer holds once large water layers are considered, even setting aside the unrealistic case of a $100$ per cent water planet.
-For example, consider the case of a 4$\,$M$_⊕$ planet with an Earth-like core underneath a water layer of 5 per cent of the planet's total mass.
+For example, consider the case of a $4\,$M$_⊕$ planet with an Earth-like core underneath a water layer of $5$ per cent of the planet's total mass.
-If the surface pressure is $10^7\,$Pa (100$\,$bar), the difference in the planet's radius when the surface is heated from 300$\,$K to 1000$\,$K is approximately 0.3$\,$R$_⊕$ (Fig. @fig:composition-variation).
+If the surface pressure is $10^7\,$Pa ($100\,$bar), the difference in the planet's radius when the surface is heated from $300\,$K to $1000\,$K is approximately $0.3\,$R$_⊕$ ([@fig:composition-variation]).
-This effect is on top of any thermal expansion of iron and silicate: our models treated the rocky layers as isothermal.
+This effect is on top of any thermal expansion of iron and silicate: my models treated the rocky layers as isothermal.
 It is also in addition to any uncertainty in the equation of state itself.
-Such changes in radii are significant considering that current observations can already measure super-Earth radii to precisions better than 0.1$\,$R$_⊕$ (e.g. Fig. @fig:isothermal-vs-adiabatic).
+Such changes in radii are significant considering that current observations can already measure super-Earth radii to precisions better than $0.1\,$R$_⊕$ (e.g. [@fig:isotherms-vs-adiabats]).

 > TODO: update numbers